Grant Assistance for Grassroots Human Security Projects (GGP)

 5. How much is the GGP Funding?

-The maximum amount of GGP Funding per project is 20 million Japanese Yen.
-The budget includes audit and quantity surveyor fees.
+The maximum grant amount per project is 25 million Japanese Yen.
+The budget must cover all necessary costs, including external audit and quantity surveyor fees.

 6. How does the Embassy select Application?